 As you learn more about the levels of creative ability you will begin to spot small changes in your patients, potential signs they are either regressing or progressing to the next phase or level.
 It is the sensitivity of the VdTMoCA which lends itself so well to measuring outcomes of intervention.
 Each small change you see is a change in creative ability and because the model essentially says if you do this, then change will happen, you can clearly link the impact of OT intervention on a persons progess.
 In addition, the VdTMoCA has the Creative Participation Assessment (van der Reyden, 2018), to clinically justify your assessed level and the Activity Participation Outcome Measure (Casteleijn, 2010), to measure the impact of OT intervention.

-Further information on the constructs, theory, principles and application to clincial practice can be found in the references below.
+Further information on the VdTMoCA and its application to clincial practice can be found in the references and reading list below.

 du Toit, V. (2015) Patient Volition and Action in Occupational Therapy (5th ed.).
 Pretoria: Vona and Marié du Toit Foundation.

 Sherwood, W. (2021) Perspectives on the Vona du Toit Model of Creative Ability: Practice, theory and philosophy.
 International Creative Ability Network.